khaledh/khaledh.github.io/docs/osdev/05-bootloader-p1.md

     -net none
 ```

-We're greeted with the TianoCore splash screen, and then we are dropped into the UEFI boot menu:
+We're greeted with the TianoCore splash screen, and then we are dropped into the UEFI boot
+menu:

 ![UEFI Menu](images/uefi-menu.png)

-The spec says that upon boot, the firmware should try the available boot options (e.g. DVD-ROM, HDD, etc.) stored in _Boot####_ variables, in an order also stored in a variable called _BootOrder_.
-In the case of OVMF, the default boot order is DVD-ROM, HDD, and then the UEFI shell.
-If a boot option returns `EFI_SUCCESS`, the firmware is expected to present a boot manager menu to the user.
-This is exactly what we're seeing here, since our bootloader returns `EFI_SUCCESS` from the entry point.
+The spec says that upon boot, the firmware should try the available boot options (e.g.,
+DVD-ROM, HDD, etc.) stored in _Boot####_ variables, in an order also stored in a variable
+called _BootOrder_.
+In the case of OVMF, the default boot order is DVD-ROM, HDD, and then
+the UEFI shell.
+If a boot option returns `EFI_SUCCESS`, the firmware is expected to
+present a boot manager menu to the user.
+This is exactly what we're seeing here since our
+bootloader returns `EFI_SUCCESS` from the entry point.

-On the other hand, if the bootloader returns any other value, the firmware is expected to try the next boot option, which in the case of OVMF is the UEFI shell.
-Let's change the return value of our bootloader to `EFI_LOAD_ERROR` (numeric value `1`) to see what happens:
+On the other hand, if the bootloader returns any other value, the firmware is expected to
+try the next boot option, which in the case of OVMF is the UEFI shell.
+Let's change the
+return value of our bootloader to `EFI_LOAD_ERROR` (numeric value `1`) to see what
+happens:

 ```nim{6,12}
 # src/bootx64.nim